Freddy Galvis hits tiebreaking homer, Reds beat Padres 3-2

 Raisel Iglesias pitched the ninth for his 24th save.

-Cal Quantrill (6-4) almost matched Gray strikeout-for-strikeout.
+Quantrill (6-4) almost matched Gray strikeout-for-strikeout.
 He tied a career-high with nine strikeouts with no walks in six innings, allowing five hits and three runs.

 VanMeter led off the bottom of the first with a single to right field.
 He stole second and went to third on a throwing error by catcher Austin Hedges before scoring on Aquino’s bloop single to right field.